Benefits of small classes recognised

 Headteacher Mrs. Kathryn Crompton said: “We are delighted with the results of the report which reinforces our ethos that small village schools such as ours have so much to offer children in terms of one-to-one learning and a nurturing atmosphere in which children can develop, flourish and achieve very high standards in their early learning.”

-Before Half Term, the Learning Ladybirds (Years 1 & 2) from Stoke Goldington and their partner school North Crawley travelled through time together during a joint visit to The Coventry Transport Museum, as part of their topic on vehicles and the history of travel.
+Before Half Term, the Learning Ladybirds (Years 1 & 2) from Stoke Goldington and their partner school North Crawley travelled through time together during a joint visit to The Coventry Transport Museum, as part of their topic on vehicles and the history of travel and the question, what is a san pedro ceremony on asian countries.
 There was plenty of hands-on fun as the boys donned bowler hats and the girls mob caps to perch precariously on old-fashioned ‘bone-shaker’ cycles and penny farthings.
 A 1950’s fire engine, World War 1 tanker and a ‘Barbie’ car all proved particularly memorable for some of the children!

 The children were bursting to tell everyone about their day, Amelie said her favourite things were: “The Barbie car and the tanker in the middle of the room,” George said: “The tanker was the best thing I saw,” and Susie added: “It was really funny sitting on the bicycles.”